OctopusDeploy/blog/blog/2018-03/paas-targets/index.md

  - Cloud
 ---

+_Summary: Platform-as-a-Service endpoints will be modelled as deployment targets in Octopus._

 Octopus is a release-management and deployment-automation tool.
-Not surprisingly, the concepts exposed in Octopus reflect this: Releases, Deployments, Environments, and _Targets_.
+Not surprisingly, the concepts exposed in Octopus reflect this: Releases, Deployments, Environments, and _Targets_ (aka machines).

 One of the strengths (we believe) of Octopus is that it models deployment concepts in a way that matches how people think and communicate about them.
-We model deployment targets as their own class of objects, that live within one or more environments.
+Deployment targets are modelled as first-class objects that live within one or more environments.
 This is a surprisingly rare approach.
 Many of the tools that play in the same space are primarily build\CI servers, and as such have a different concept of environments and targets\agents.
 To them a "target" is often just a bunch of configuration values within a deployment process.

 The current (as at March 2018) types of deployment targets in Octopus are: